 An annual fundraiser for the Mize Volunteer Fire Department, the Mississippi Watermelon Festival in Mize, Mississippi, offers watermelon-themed activities for children and adults.
-The festival includes a car show, watermelon contests, a 5k run/walk, a fireworks show and John Conlee in concert.
+The festival takes place in July and includes a car show, watermelon contests, a 5k run/walk, fireworks and live music concerts.

 World Catfish Festival

 The best place to celebrate catfish is in the catfish capital of the world, Belzoni, Mississippi.
-The World Catfish Festival features a catfish eating contest, the crowning of the Catfish Queen and the world’s largest fish fry.
+The World Catfish Festival in the spring features a catfish eating contest, the crowning of the Catfish Queen and the world’s largest fish fry.

 SEE MORE: Catfish Recipes

 Crystal Springs, Mississippi, celebrates its tomato heritage every summer with the Tomato Festival.
 Vendors line Marion Avenue and Georgetown Street while attendees can enjoy the flea market, farmer’s market, live entertainment, the Tomato Museum and a kiddie parade.

 Every year, 10,000 visitors travel to Poplarville, Mississippi, for the Blueberry Jubilee held on the second Saturday of June.
 Between storytelling, arts and crafts, live entertainment, and delicious foods showcasing blueberries, this festival provides much more than down-home Mississippi hospitality.
 In addition to celebrating blueberries in the community, the Jubilee Council promotes the blueberry industry by providing grants for programs around Pearl River county.